 Having an experienced attorney who understands Oklahoma’s assault and battery law can be invaluable to a successful defense case.
 For example, often people facing battery charges in relation to domestic disputes will plead guilty to avoid a harsh sentence without taking into consideration the future consequences.
 A felony conviction can make finding a job more difficult.
 Also, in divorce cases a guilty plea for domestic battery can affect orders that regulate child custody and visitation.

-Joe Norwood offers all his clients a free initial consultation to discuss their case and the issues surrounding their assault charges, including warrants and bail bond reductions.
+Contact Joe Norwood for a consultation to discuss their case and the issues surrounding their assault charges, including warrants and bail bond reductions.
 Joe then works with them to determine whether a plea agreement is appropriate for their situation or if a trial might be required.
 He is committed taking the time to handle his clients’ cases appropriately and minimizing the consequences of violent crime charges whenever possible.

 Contact Joe if you, a friend, or a member of your family is facing assault and/or battery charges.
 He represents clients from throughout the Tulsa metropolitan area and northeast Oklahoma.